newbie10003-code/SentimentAnalysis/README.md

 **Model Building and Evaluation:**

-* Train a machine learning model (e.g., Naive Bayes, Support Vector Machine) on labeled sentiment data (positive, negative, neutral reviews).
+* Train a machine learning model (Logistic Regression) on labeled sentiment data (positive, negative)
 * Evaluate the model's performance using metrics like accuracy, precision, and recall.

-**Potential Applications:**

-* Analyze customer reviews and feedback.
-* Track social media sentiment towards brands or products.
-* Gain insights from online forums and discussions.

-**Deliverables:**

-* Python code for data preprocessing, feature engineering, model training, and evaluation.
-* A trained sentiment analysis model.
-* Performance metrics and analysis of the model's effectiveness.

-This project provides a foundation for building a sentiment analysis system.
-You can further enhance it by exploring:

-* Different machine learning models for sentiment classification.
-* Fine-tuning the model for specific domains (e.g., movie reviews, product feedback).
-* Integrating the system with web applications or social media platforms.

 Run app.py using the command **streamlit run app.py**